Haehnchen/idea-php-symfony2-plugin/README.md

 -------------------------------------------------------------------

 * You usually need to trigger the autocomplete popup yourself, by pressing CTRL+SPACE (may be a different shortcut depending on your keymap).
-* Check your File -> Settings -> Symfony Plugin -> Enable Plugin for this Project
+* Check your File -> Settings -> Languages & Framework -> PHP -> Symfony -> Enable Plugin for this Project
-* Many features require the `app/cache/dev/appDevDebugProjectContainer.xml` file to exist.
-It is generated when you boot your app in dev environment (open `/app_dev.php` in a browser or `php app/console`).
-* Routing features require the `app/cache/dev/appDevUrlGenerator.php` file to exist.
-It is generated the first time a call to `$urlGenerator->generate()` is made at runtime (open a page in your browser that generate at least 1 url).

 Building, debugging and other
 --------------------